SagiGranot/ruth-client/README.md

-Ruth!
+# Ruth!
-You can run TestViewshed.html in the browser. it loads a map that calculates viewshed from any point. just click on the map in the point to calculate viewshed from. might take a few seconds...
+You can run TestViewshed.html in the browser.<br />
+it loads a map that calculates viewshed from any point.<br />
+just click on the map in the point to calculate viewshed from. might take a few seconds...<br />